Is a Living Trust Right For You?

 The financial costs of probate include attorney’s fees and court filing fees.
 The court filing fees are minimal in Ohio for example.
 However, the fees for the attorney might be significant.
 In Hamilton County, Ohio, an attorney who performs legal services for an estate may receive 5.5% of the first $50,000 in assets, 4.5% of the next $50,000 in assets, 3.5% of each of the next three one hundred thousand dollars and 2.5% of all assets in excess of $400,000.
 Additionally, attorneys may receive 1% of all assets not subject to the probate process.

 Because of the potentially large attorney’s fees, an individual can save his heirs money if he minimizes the exposure of his assets to the probate process.
-If an individual can avoid probate on his estate, the only significant legal work that will have to be done at death is the preparation of the state estate tax return and the federal estate tax return if the estate exceeds $1,000,000 starting in 2013.
+If an individual can avoid probate on his estate, the only significant legal work that will have to be done at death is the preparation of the state estate tax return and the federal estate tax return if the estate exceeds $11.7 million in 2021.

 Probate records are open to the public.
 Therefore, the assets owned by an individual at the time of his death can be seen by members of the community.
 As a corollary to this, the amount of assets inherited by each of his heirs is also a public record.
 With more probate courts placing their records on-line, the public will be able to access the records of deceased members of the community with a few mouse clicks.